lorimv/application_tracker/README.md

 ## TODO list:
 Text color is applied to the box, not the row.
 So when rows are shifted down in add_application(), edge rows become the wrong color

-Logs 'not ready for follow up' even for denied apps (very annoying)

 Clean set_follow_up(), find out if creating services or passing services as args is best practice

 Properly implement global credential object to build service instead of __init__.py